0xdials/homelab-platform/README.md

 ## Running it

 1. Copy `.env.example` → `.env` and fill in secrets (DB user/pass, etc.).
-2. maybe it works, give it a try:
+2. maybe it works maybe it doesnt i dont know im pretty tired, give it a try:
    `docker compose up -d --build`